-At the time of writing, the Principality’s Government looks to investigating reducing or disregard residence time length in a future bill.
+At the time of writing, the Principality’s Government looks to investigate reducing or disregarding residence time length in a future bill.
 For minors to be educated in Andorra between 6 to 16 years old will have citizenship in 10 years of living there (Art.
 11.2).

-A non-native Andorran with 3 years residency and who contracts marriage with an Andorran native (Art 10) is entitled to citizenship.
+A non-native Andorran with 3 years of residency and who contracts marriage with an Andorran native (Art 10) is entitled to citizenship.
 This may be 3 years before or after the day of wedlock.
-An individual of foreign birth with 15 years residency and with Andorran heritage – a native citizen grandparent is entitled to citizenship.
+An individual of foreign birth with 15 years of residency and with Andorran heritage – a native citizen grandparent, is entitled to citizenship.
 (Art.
 9.2).

 Becoming an Andorran Citizen by descent

 - Children of Andorran citizens born domestically (Art.
 1) and in another country (Art.2) are entitled to citizenship.